 A meningioma is a non-glial cell growth arising from the arachnoid meningothelial cells within the meninges.
-They are the most common type of primary brain tumour (around 30% of total brain tumours).
+Meningiomas form around 30% of all brain tumours.

 Meningiomas are typically benign and slow growing.
 Around 90% of meningiomas occur within the cranium, with 25% around the falx cerebri, 20% on the convexity, and 20% on the sphenoid wing.